BimalRajGyawali/bookstore/README.md

 ### Book Store

-This project will eventually turn into a microservice architecture.
+This project will eventually adopt microservice architecutre.

 The three services :